 making enchiladas, horchata, and other Mexican food for the kids to eat while I read the

 story “Talking Eagle and the Story of the Roses.”
 I love making themed foods for kids to eat while they listen to a story because it is such a great teachable moment.
 I have actually been to Mexico City to see the actual Our Lady of Guadalupe so I will actually be able to tell the kids what I saw when I went to see the tilma of St. Juan Diego.
+Also for All Saint’s Day this year Bella dressed up as Our Lady of Guadalupe (I found a red dress dress at a thrift store and used this blanket for her head piece) So she will dress up again for Our Lady of Guadalupe feast too, she is so excited!
 Don’t worry if you don’t have the book, because

 7. Our Lady of the Immaculate Conception.
 This feast day we keep a little more simple, but